Antarctic scallop: Locomotion

 The Antarctic scallop can swim rather slowly by opening and closing its valves.
 It advances in this way with the rim of the shell to the front.
 It can detect the movement of nearby objects with its rudimentary eyes and, in order to escape predators, can move much more swiftly umbones first, by clapping its valves shut.
 A remotely controlled camera stationed on the sea bed is apt to find that all the scallops that were originally in its field of view have moved off to other locations.

 Feeding

 Like other members of the family Pectinidae, the Antarctic scallop is a suspension feeder, extracting its nourishment from the sea water that surrounds it.
 Bands of cilia on the velum, a curtain-like fold of the mantle, waft particles towards the gills.
-Oxygen is absorbed by the gills and food particles, mostly microscopic algae, are trapped in mucous and transported to the mouth by cilia.
+Oxygen is absorbed by the gills and food particles, mostly microscopic algae, are trapped in mucus and transported to the mouth by cilia.
 There is a seasonal increase in microscopic ice algae which become available to suspension feeders when the sea ice melts in the summer, and most of the annual growth takes place at this time.
 Research has shown that this is as a result of the rise in sea temperature and not the greater availability of food.